TobiasLoader/Dove-Hawk-GameTheory-Simulation/README.md

     SHIFT: Reposition graph/s

-This simulates a market between two species, Doves and Hawks.
+This is a simulation of two species, Doves and Hawks, each with differenct traits.
+The Doves has a tendancy to share, whilst to Hawks are more agressive.
 All D/H search for food each timestep.
 There are only (MAX=500) pieces of food each timestep.
 If a creature is the only one to find a piece of food, it gets to keep all the food, if however another creature finds the same piece/s of food also, it must share according to the rules (see gameTheory variable.)
 The amount of food eaten by a species determines the number of individuals of that species in the next timestep.